sumeriancore/heroku_test/README.md

 Follow the instructions below to deploy to Heroku

-1. Create yout SpringBoot application.
+1. Create your SpringBoot application.
 Run and test it locally.
 2. Add 'server.port=${PORT:8080}' to your application.properties file
 3. Create your Dockerfile.
 Use Dockerfile from the root of this project as a example
 4. Create docker image with 'docker build -t springbootapp .' command